 Perspectives on the scientific evidence on climate change related to specific SROCC chapters – challenges and future research prospects, implications for SROCC and IPCC assessment process:

-- High Mountains – Dr PD Christian Huggel (University of Zurich)
+- High Mountains – Prof. Christian Huggel (University of Zurich)

 - Polar Regions – Prof Ulrike Lohmann (ETH Zurich)

 - Past climates – Prof Darrell Kaufman (Northern Arizona University, USA)

 12:05: Mathieu Casado, Association of Polar Early Career Scientists (APECS) – APECS Contributions to IPCC Processes